Skip to main content

 This feature is available on all Goodshuffle Pro Plans.

-Have you ever stopped to think about how much time you spend looking through right-click menus and menu bars trying to find the correct options?
+Have you ever stopped to think about how much time you spend clicking through menus to find the right command?

 The Basics